aloissimon-foreco/class_geo_substrates/README.md

 Highlights:
 -	a comprehensive chemical-physical classification system is presented
--	the interface between surficial geology and soil properties is described
+-	an interface between surficial geology and soil properties is described
--	characterisation of soil chemical properties and texture by parent material
+-	characterisation of soil chemical properties and texture by the parent material
--	supply of finer grain sizes facilitates soil formation
+-	quarternary sediments of finer grain size facilitates soil formation

 <br>
 <br>